yaravind/old-gitbooks/algebraic_data_types.md

 - `case` *classes* and *objects* are used to define enumerated type
 - When defining an ADT, we need to
   - First define the type
-  - and all possible values of that type.
-These valuses are called value constructors
+  - Second define the domain of the type i.e. all possible values of that type.
+These valuses are called *value constructors*.
 - Example

 ```scala